Shri997/OpenCart--Ecommerce-Project/README.md

 # Opencart - Ecommerce Project
   -- OpenCart is an open-source e-commerce platform used to build
-     online store and sell products or services
+     online store and sell products or service
   -- I was responsible for functional testing, identifying bugs and
      issues in project.
   -- I have followed Agile and Scrum framework, followed by all the